 You've heard the phrase 'bless your heart', right?
 It's most common in southern states.
 While it sounds sweet, 'bless your heart' is usually meant as an insult.
 If someone thinks you're being naive or stupid, they might say 'bless your heart'.

 In Minnesota, we have phrases like that, too.
-Have you ever noticed them?
+Let's see if you've ever noticed them.
+Or maybe you use these!

 Minnesota Phrases That Sound Nice But Are Actually Insults